KusionStack/kusionstack.io/docs/reference/cli/kcl/vet.md

 ## Intro

-KCL supports basic configuration data verification capabilities through the built-in Validation tool.
+The KCL Validation tool supports basic configuration data verification capabilities.
 You can write a KCL schema to verify the type and value of the input JSON/YAML files.

 ## How to use